What are some general colour matching rules?

 12. Red goes with black, white, grey and timber furniture

-Red is a colour that goes with timber finishes well.
+Red is a colour that goes with timber finishes well, an easy way to add some timber is with a bamboo arm table.
 Keep it modern with splashes of white, black and grey.

 13. Red, pink and plum